larscom/bitvavo-java/README.md

     - **Reactive**: The `ReactiveWebSocketClient` is `reactive` and `non-blocking`, it uses [RxJava](https://github.com/ReactiveX/RxJava) under the hood.

-- **HTTP Client** (Coming soon):  You can do things like placing orders or withdraw assets from your account.
+- **HTTP Client**:  You can do things like placing orders or withdraw assets from your account.
     - **Read / Write**: The HTTP client allows you to receive data and send data.
+    - **Non Blocking**: By default, http calls don't block unless you tell to do so.

 ## 📦 Installation